top of page

 VIVIANA WU, PhD

-I am an Assistant Professor at the UMass Amherst School of Public Policy and the Principal Investigator of the Community For Impact (C4I) Lab.
-As a nonprofit scholar, I employ a diverse methodological toolkit—including quantitative, qualitative, and computational methods—to investigate how nonprofits, foundations, and communities drive social and policy change.
-My research focuses on three key areas:
+I am an Associate Professor at the UMass Amherst School of Public and Global Affairs, Department of Public Policy and the Principal Investigator of the Community For Impact (C4I) Lab.
+I study how nonprofits, foundations, and communities drive social and policy change.
+Using computational and mixed-methods research, my work examines place-based disparities in philanthropic resources, the democratic dimensions of giving and grantmaking, and the growing role of artificial intelligence in the public and nonprofit sectors.

 Explore My Work